Ladvien/ladvien.github.io/_posts/2018-08-12-eeg-record-remote-storage.md

 The `CoreBluetooth` error has to do with firing up the iOS Bluetooth services _without_ checking to make sure the iOS BLE is turned on and ready to go.
 This is a good thing, it probably means the MindWave SDK has been foudn and is functioning properly.

 If you get any other errors, let's chat.
-I help if I can.
+I'll help if I can.

 This is part of a series, which I'm writing with care as I've time.
 I'll get the next part out ASAP.